anvetsu/reo/README.md

 ; salary: [1900.78 2344.88 1200.56 3400.56 1300.78]
 ```

-> In this tutorial, the output from Motto will be prefixed by a semi-colon (;).
+*Note* In this tutorial, the output from Motto will be identified by a semi-colon (;).
-> Note that this is not part of the output produced by the real REPL.
+This is not part of the output produced by the real REPL.

 Here is a quick "statistical" summary of the table: